SurajGupta86/The-Spark-Foundation-Internship/README.md

 From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

-Data Set Can be found at : https://drive.google.com/file/d/11Iq7YvbWZbt8VXjfm06brx66b10YiwK-/view?usp=sharing
+Data-Set Can be found at : https://drive.google.com/file/d/11Iq7YvbWZbt8VXjfm06brx66b10YiwK-/view?usp=sharing